nithishspike/web-react-app/client/README.md

 # React + Vite
+To run the client front end
+cd client
+npm run dev

+To run the server
+cd server
+nodemon index.js

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.